nalej/docs/tutorials/appnetworking.md

 ![Add new connection dialog](../.gitbook/assets/tutorial_appnet_add_connection.png)

-Here you can define the source instance, the outbound interface name, the target instance, and the inbound interface name.
+Here you can define the source instance, the outbound network interface name, the target instance, and the inbound network interface name.
 Then just click on the button **Add new connection** to send an asynchronous message to the platform to create the connection.

 When the connection is established, the main graph will show the connection with an arrowed edge between the instances.